 - Telehealth continues to grow in popularity among rural individuals, farmers, ranchers, and their families.
-Individuals can build skills coping skills with confidential, telehealth counseling from a trusted source. - Build coping skills with confidential, telehealth counseling from a trusted professional who understand agriculture.
-Any Missouri farmer, rancher, farmworker, and immediate family member is eligible.
-To request free telehealth counseling, follow the confidential link: http://muext.us/PSCFarmRanch/. - Preventing suicide means being informed and knowing what to do when you or someone you know is having a difficult time.
+Individuals can build coping skills with confidential, telehealth counseling from a trusted licensed counselor.
+Read Coping with Stress on the Farm for more telehealth insights. - Build coping skills with confidential, telehealth counseling from a trusted licensed professional who understands agriculture.
+Any Missouri farmer, rancher, farmworker, and immediate family member over the age of 16 is eligible.
+Contact the University of Missouri Psychological Services Clinic (PSC) to request free telehealth counseling. - Preventing suicide means being informed and knowing what to do when you or someone you know is having a difficult time.
 Call the 988 Suicide and Crisis Lifeline for free, confidential assistance 24/7. - Suicide Safe is a free mobile app that helps providers integrate suicide prevention strategies into their practice and address suicide risk among their patients.
-Download app today from the app store, https://store.samhsa.gov/product/suicide-safe/. - Five steps to help someone at risk: ask, keep them safe, be there, help them connect, and follow up.
-Learn more about each of the 5 steps at: https://www.nimh.nih.gov/health/publications/5-action-steps-for-helping-someone-in-emotional-pain/index.shtml/. - Comments about suicide should never be discounted.
-If you or someone you know is contemplating suicide, call the 988 Suicide and Crisis Lifeline/. - "Missouri 2-1-1" is a free referral and informational helpline that connects people with a wide range of health and human services 24/7.
-Simply dial 2-1-1 from any phone. - Youth.gov has many resources for youth and families facing mental health issues.
-Learn more and find resources for youth at: https://youth.gov/youth-topics/youth-mental-health/. - Mental Health conditions typically begin during childhood adolescence or young adulthood.
-Make things easier and explore information, tips, and resources for getting youth treatment, support, and accommodations they need at: https://nami.org/Your-Journey/Kids-Teens-and-Young-Adults/.

-Missouri Governor's Challenge Prevention of Suicide Among Service Members, Veterans & Their Families (SMVF) brings together leaders in the community and state governments to prevent suicide among SMVF.
-Find resources at: https://mogovchallenge.com/.
+Download the Suicide Safe mobile app today from the app store. - Five steps to help someone at risk: ask, keep them safe, be there, help them connect, and follow up.
+Learn more by reading 5 Action Steps to Help Someone Having Thoughts of Suicide by the National Institute of Mental Health. - Comments about suicide should never be discounted.
+If you or someone you know is contemplating suicide, call the 988 Suicide and Crisis Lifeline. - Missouri 2-1-1 is a free referral and informational helpline that connects people with a wide range of health and human services 24/7.
+Simply dial 2-1-1 from any phone. - Mental Health conditions typically begin during childhood adolescence or young adulthood.
+Make things easier and explore information, tips, and resources for getting our youth treatment, support, and accommodations they need at the National Alliance of Mental Illness website. - Missouri Governor's Challenge Prevention of Suicide Among Service Members, Veterans & their Families (SMVF) brings together leaders in the community and state governments to prevent suicide among SMVF.
+Find resources at the SMVF website.